everypinio/hardpy/docs/about/frontend_sync.md

 - **msg**: message for operator.
 - **title**: the title of operator message dialog box.
 - **visible**: should a message be displayed on the operator panel.
+- **block**: does the test wait for the operator to close the message.
+  A message the test waits on is displayed as a dialog box, since closing it lets the run continue.
+A message the test does not wait on is displayed as a notification, which leaves the operator panel usable.
 - **id**: operator message id.
 - **font_size**: operator message font size.
 - **image**: information about image.